 Common Problems

-White powdery coating on leaves: Powdery mildew — common in low-airflow conditions with high humidity.
-Improve air circulation and treat with a diluted neem oil spray.
+White powdery coating Powdery mildew from low airflow Improve air circulation and treat with diluted neem oil spray.

-Tiny webbing under leaves: Spider mites.
-Wipe leaves down with a damp cloth and treat with insecticidal soap spray weekly until gone.
+Tiny webbing under leaves Spider mites Wipe leaves with a damp cloth and treat weekly with insecticidal soap.
+For a step-by-step cleanup, use our guide on how to get rid of spider mites.

 Toxicity